infinum/frontend-handbook/Susy/Guide.md

 ```

 ### Span
 The span mixin is used on elements that will behave as columns to the grid.
-A span element should always be underneath an element with container defined in it.
+A span element should always be underneath an element with a container defined in it.

 Example usage: